jhpyle/docassemble/_docs/admin.md

 For more information about how this feature works, see the [`words`] directive.

-This utility will produce a draft [YAML] file that you can then edit, store within a [package], and reference from the [`words`] directive of your [Configuration].
+This utility will produce a draft [YAML], [XLSX], or [XLIFF] file that you can then edit, store within a [package], and reference from the [`words`] directive of your [Configuration].

 To use this utility, provide a language in the form of a lowercase [ISO-639-1] code (e.g., `fr` for French) and press "Translate."
-You will be provided with a text box containing a [YAML] data structure that you can copy and paste into a text file.
+If you choose "YAML" as the file format, you will be provided with a text box containing a [YAML] data structure that you can copy and paste into a text file.
+If you choose "XLSX," "XLIFF 1.2," or "XLIFF 2.0", you will be provided with a file download.

 If you have configured a Google `api key` inside your [`google`] directive in the [Configuration], and you have enabled the [Google